Little Drum Solar Farm

 Founded in 1997, Grupotec is a global renewable energy developer operating in 16 countries and has built over 60 solar farms across the UK.
 Since 2005, REG has developed nearly 1,000MW of wind, solar and bioenergy projects in the UK with around 40 projects built and in operation today.

-If approved, the Little Drum Renewable Energy park would be built and operated by Grupotec.
+If approved, the Little Drum Solar Farm would be built and operated by Grupotec.